AngelRangel21/rangel-guitar/README.md

-# Rangel Guitar Hub
+# Rangel Guitar

-Rangel Guitar Hub is a modern, interactive web application designed for guitar enthusiasts.
+Rangel Guitar is a modern, interactive web application designed for guitar enthusiasts.
 It provides a comprehensive platform to find, view, and learn songs with accurate tablatures and chords.
 Built with a powerful tech stack, it offers a seamless and feature-rich user experience.

 ## Key Features